 - 29% of online adults use LinkedIn, so that is a lot of reach.

 Speaking of sharing, please share this post with anyone who may benefit from it.
-And sign up for my FREE weekly newsletter of tips and tricks, plus free stuff, for bloggers.
+And don’t forget to click the image below to sign up for my FREE my 5-Minute Guide to Copywriting.

 Happy blogging, and follow me on Pinterest!